Roblo3/Roblo3-Docs/README.md

 # Roblo3 Documentation
 Roblo3 is an unofficial software (game) development kit for Roblox that allows Roblox games to leverage resources provided by Amazon Web Services.

 This repository contains the documentation for the Roblo3 SDK.
-Currently, this site is built and deployed to Netlify manually, and is accessible at https://roblo3.netlify.app/.
+This repository auto-deploys to https://roblo3.netlify.app/ upon a successful push to the repository on the `master` branch.

 For the Roblo3 SDK itself, please visit https://github.com/Roblo3/Roblo3.